KenKundert/avendesora/doc/index.rst

     username: orchid3649

-Finally, you can use ``avendesora help`` to get information on the various commands and other useful topics.
+Finally, you can use the :ref:`help command <help command>` to get information on the various commands and other useful topics.

 Contents: